-We all need tools for navigating hard times and difficult emotions.
+We all need tools for navigating hard times and difficult emotions, especially right now.
 Hence, we need ways to build resilience against stress and depression.
-And building resilience in teens is especially important, because adolescence is a time of intense change and challenge.
+And building resilience in teens is especially important, because adolescence is a time of intense change and challenge—and those challenges and uncertainties have been multiplied by the stressors of the global pandemic.

 Recent studies show that having a sense of purpose and meaning boosts teen resilience.
-Therefore, finding a passion and purpose is one important way for teenagers and young adults to enhance their resilience.
-As a result, they recover more quickly when life brings them down.
+Therefore, finding a passion and purpose is one important way for teenagers and young adults to enhance their resilience, even during uncertain times, and recover more quickly when life brings them down.

 Our tech-saturated society keeps teens distracted and entertained.
 But the research is clear: These diversions won’t make them happier.
 However, discovering a sense of purpose supports self-esteem, well-being, and mental health.